4.4 Plasma Membrane

 Other Molecules in the Plasma Membrane

-The plasma membrane also contains other molecules, primarily other and .
-The yellow molecules in the diagram here, for example, are the cholesterol.
+The plasma membrane also contains other molecules, primarily other lipids and proteins.
+The yellow molecules in the diagram here, for example, are the lipid cholesterol.
 Molecules of the steroid lipid cholesterol help the plasma membrane keep its shape.
-Proteins in the plasma membrane (shown blue in Figure 4.4.4) include: transport that assist other substances in crossing the cell membrane, receptors that allow the cell to respond to chemical signals in its environment, and cell-identity markers that indicate what type of cell it is and whether it belongs in the body.
+Proteins in the plasma membrane (shown blue in Figure 4.4.4) include: transport proteins that assist other substances in crossing the cell membrane, receptors that allow the cell to respond to chemical signals in its environment, and cell-identity markers that indicate what type of cell it is and whether it belongs in the body.

 Image shows a diagram of a plasma membrane.
 The lipid bilayer contains embedded molecules including proteins, glycoproteins, glycolipids, and cholesterol.